Penis: Carnivores

+All members of Carnivora (except hyenas) have a baculum.
 Canine penises have a structure at the base called the bulbus glandis.

-During copulation, the spotted hyena inserts his penis through the female's pseudo-penis instead of directly through the vagina, which is blocked by the false scrotum.
-The pseudo-penis and pseudo-scrotum, which are actually a masculinized vulva, closely resemble the male hyena's genitalia, but can be distinguished from the male by the female's greater thickness and more rounded glans.
-Domestic cats have barbed penises, with about 120–150 one millimetre long backwards-pointing spines.
+During copulation, the spotted hyena inserts his penis through the female's pseudo-penis instead of directly through the vagina, which is blocked by the false scrotum and testicles.
+Once the female retracts her clitoris, the male enters the female by sliding beneath her, an operation facilitated by the penis' upward angle.
+The pseudo-penis closely resembles the male hyena's penis, but can be distinguished from the male's genitalia by its greater thickness and more rounded glans.
+In male spotted hyenas, as well as females, the base of the glans is covered with penile spines.